Atmospheric-Dynamics-GUF/PinCFlow.jl/docs/src/developer_guide.md

  1. Pull recent changes made on the remote main branch into your local main branch and merge it into the branch with your contributions, resolving merge conflicts if necessary.

- 1. **Ensure that the model is stable and that all canonical tests reproduce the sample results.**
+ 1. **Ensure that the model is stable and that all tests pass.**

  1. Push your branch to remote repository.

  1. Create a pull request for merging your commits into the remote main branch.

+ 1. Request a review from a main developer.

+ 1. Implement changes requested by the reviewer until they approve the pull request.

 ## Writing code